sharhar/Leopard-EM/docs/programs/match_template.md

 ### Top-level micrograph and template paths

-The first two fields in the configuration are define where the simulated 3D reference template and 2D micrograph are located, respectfully.
+The first two fields in the configuration are define where the simulated 3D reference template and 2D micrograph files are located.
 These are both saved in the mrc file format, and the paths need to be updated to match your system and experiment.
+Configurations are made on a per-micrograph basis, that is, a new configuration file should be made for each micrograph in your dataset.

 ```yaml
 template_volume_path: /some/path/to/template.mrc